A good death: statement on the provision of high-quality end-of-life care

 We, the undersigned, believe that our society should be a caring and compassionate one, founded on the promotion of human dignity, human freedom and the common good.

 - All individuals are worthy of being valued and feeling valued by our society, regardless of the circumstances in which they find themselves.
-Our leaders and laws should affirm this basic
+Our leaders and laws should affirm this basic worth.

 - All individuals are essentially free and capable of living meaningful and purposeful lives.
-The meaningfulness of our lives as free beings and as a community should be affirmed and fostered by society, including our government and government
+The meaningfulness of our lives as free beings and as a community should be affirmed and fostered by society, including our government and government agencies.

 - As a community we should work together to secure the common good.
 The common good is all the material and social conditions necessary for all individuals to live truly meaningful, purposeful and fulfilling lives in and through their relationships with others.
-These conditions include access to high-quality health care, aged care and end-of-life
+These conditions include access to high-quality health care, aged care and end-of-life care.

 Assisted suicide undermines human flourishing

 Death is part of our existence.
 Dying well is an important part of what it means to flourish as individuals and communities.
 We maintain that so-called ‘voluntary assisted dying’ (assisted suicide) is not dying well.
 We maintain that it would be irresponsible for the South Australian Government to legalise this practice because it undermines the vision for a flourishing South Australia by undermining human freedom, human dignity, and the common good.